graphql/composite-schemas-wg/agendas/2026/08-Aug/06-primary.md

 # Composite Schemas WG — August 2026 (Primary)

-The Composite Schemas subcommittee meets weekly to progress the "Composite Schemas Specification" project.
+The Composite Schemas subcommittee meets on the first and third Thursday of each month to progress the "Composite Schemas Specification" project.

-The first meeting each month is the primary monthly meeting; to enable a greater cadence of progress we also have weekly meetings which tend to be more informal.
+The first meeting each month is the primary monthly meeting; the second meeting tends to be more informal and is scheduled at an earlier time of day to be more accessible across time zones.

 - **Date & Time**: [August 6, 2026, 6:00 – 7:00 PM GMT+2](https://www.timeanddate.com/worldclock/converter.html?iso=20260806T160000&p1=3775&p2=110&p3=24&p4=37&p5=188&p6=496&p7=676&p8=438&p9=268&p10=234&p11=78&p12=604)
   - View the [calendar][], or subscribe ([Google Calendar][], [ical file][]).